Profile Picture

 PhD Student in Physics at Rice University.

 I am a second-year PhD student in the Physics and Astronomy program at Rice University.
+I enjoy bridging theory and computation in physics, particularly to design and understand solids (or condensed matter systems).

 Before coming to Rice, I completed my BSc. in Engineering Physics at Monterrey’s Institute of Technology.
 My previous research focused on computational optics and quantum billiards.
+You can read more about it here: doi:10.1103/PhysRevE.109.034203.

 Posts